assambar/learn-up-2016/05-2016-Nov-03/README.md

         arrayOfNumbers[i] = temp;
     }

-    // Test - print array to check first was swapped with min for (int i=0; i < 10; ++i) {
+    // Test - print array to check that it is sorted for (int i=0; i < 10; ++i) {
         std::cout << arrayOfNumbers[i] << ' ';
     }